huseyin-duman/word_memorizing/readme.md

 import random
 ```
 There are several methods to update points of relevant column in UserWords table.
-Also there are 2 additional methods to get userword and definitin from relevant tables with id.
+Also there are 2 additional methods to get userword and definition from relevant tables with id.
 ```python
 @login_required
 def update_practice_point(word,value):